-The face value of each Equity Share is ₹ 10.00 and the Issue Price at the lower end of the Price Band was ₹ 72 per Equity Share ("Floor Price") and the higher end of the Price Band is ₹ 76 per Equity Share ("Cap Price").
+The face value of each Equity Share is ₹ 10.00 and the Issue Price at the lower end of the Price Band is ₹ 72 per Equity Share ("Floor Price") and at the higher end of the Price Band is ₹ 76 per Equity Share ("Cap Price").

-The Price Band and the minimum Bid Lot size were decided by our Company in consultation with the BRLM, and wasadvertised, at least 2 (two) Working Days prior to the Bid/ Issue Opening Date, in English editions of Financial Express (a widely circulated English national daily newspaper), Hindi editions of Jansatta (a widely circulated Hindi national daily newspaper) and Marathi editions of Loksatta (a widely circulated Marathi daily newspaper) Marathi being regional language of Maharashtra, where our Registered Office is situated) and were made available to the Stock Exchange for the purpose of uploading on its website.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, were pre filled in the Bid cum Application Forms available on the website of the Stock Exchange.
-The Issue Price was determined by our Company and in consultation with the BRLM, after the Bid/ Issue Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
+The Price Band and the minimum Bid Lot size will be decided by our Company in consultation with the BRLM, and will be advertised, at least 2 (two) Working Days prior to the Bid/ Issue Opening Date, in English editions of Financial Express (a widely circulated English national daily newspaper), Hindi editions of Jansatta (a widely circulated Hindi national daily newspaper) and Marathi editions of Loksatta (a widely circulated Marathi daily newspaper) Marathi being regional language of Maharashtra, where our Registered Office is situated) and shall be made available to the Stock Exchange for the purpose of uploading on its website.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre filled in the Bid cum Application Forms available on the website of the Stock Exchange.
+The Issue Price shall be determined by our Company and in consultation with the BRLM, after the Bid/ Issue Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
 At any given point of time there shall be only one denomination of the Equity Shares of our Company, subject to applicable laws.

-\ Subject to finalisation of Basis of Allotment
+^{} Subject to finalisation of Basis of Allotment